 Additionally, appreciate the opportunity to meet users, and be careful not to view the meeting as a tick-box exercise, as this might instrumentalise the other person: You might be more interested in collecting the right information as quickly and efficiently as possible rather than engaging with the individual.
 But such an approach significantly reduces your ability to empathise and consequently collect the missing information.

 At the same time, be kind to yourself.
 Recognise that being worried, stressed, tense, tired, or restless will make it harder to be empathetic.
-If you are not reasonably content and settled in yourself, then it’s hard to reach out and connect with others, as you are likely to be caught up in your own thoughts and concerns.
+If you are not reasonably content, then it’s difficult to reach out and connect with others, as you are likely to be caught up in your own thoughts, emotions, and concerns.

 Empathy Tip 3: Have an Open Mind and Stay Present

 Most of us are so used to evaluating, analysing, and judging other people’s views, emotions, looks, attitudes, and behaviour that we are hardly aware of it.
 Unfortunately, a judgemental, critical mind is an empathy barrier.
 Let’s look at an example.